victorjatoba/SmartStudyPlan/README.md

 # smartstudyplan
-App to organize and maneger studies.
+App to organize and manage studies.